 9 If a school still has nursery places available after the start of term in September 2017, the following may apply

-9.1 Offering places to children who will become 3 years old between 1st September 2017 and 31st December 2017 who live in Tameside.
-The governing body may decide that it will offer empty places to Tameside resident pupils who will become 3 years old between 1st September 2017 and 31st December 2017if there are still places available after the start of term in September 2017.
-Pupils will not be able to start in the nursery until the beginning of the term after they become 3 i.e. January 2018 at the earliest.
-Pupils accepted into the nursery in this category will not be required to apply for a place in September 2018 as they will automatically continue in the nursery.
+9.1 Offering places to children who will become 3 years old between 1st September 2018 and 31st December 2019 who live in Tameside.
+The governing body may decide that it will offer empty places to Tameside resident pupils who will become 3 years old between 1st September 2018 and 31st December 2019 if there are still places available after the start of term in September 2019.
+Pupils will not be able to start in the nursery until the beginning of the term after they become 3 i.e. January 2020 at the earliest.
+Pupils accepted into the nursery in this category will not be required to apply for a place in September 2020 as they will automatically continue in the nursery.
 Places must be offered using similar criteria as for the main allocation:

 1 Children in Public Care (Looked After Children)